martin67/adventofcode/src/main/doc/aoc2016/Day11RadioisotopeThermoelectricGenerators.md

 What is the **minimum number of steps** required to bring all of the objects, including these four new ones, to the fourth floor?

+Your puzzle answer was 61.

+Both parts of this puzzle are complete!
+They provide two gold stars: **